camunda/camunda-docs/docs/apis-tools/grpc.md

 - Worker is blank (empty string, null)
 - Timeout less than 1 (ms)
 - maxJobsToActivate is less than 1
+- If multi-tenancy is enabled, and `tenantIds` is empty (empty list)
+- If multi-tenancy is enabled, and an invalid tenant ID is provided.
+A tenant ID is considered invalid if:
+  - The tenant ID is blank (empty string, null)
+  - The tenant ID is longer than 31 characters
+  - The tenant ID contains anything other than alphanumeric characters, dot (.), dash (-), or underscore (\_)
+- If multi-tenancy is disabled, and `tenantIds` is not empty (empty list), or has an ID other than `<default>`

+##### GRPC_STATUS_PERMISSION_DENIED

+- If multi-tenancy is enabled, and an unauthorized tenant ID is provided

 ### `BroadcastSignal` RPC